 services.yaml file contains the type and disk values.
 Service type defines the service name and version.
 Changing a service configuration causes a deployment to provision the environment with the updated services.

 - All Starter environments including Production

 - Pro Integration environments

-For Pro, you must enter a Support ticket to install or update services in the Staging and Production environments.
+For Pro projects, you must create a Support ticket to install or update services in Staging and Production environments.
 Indicate the service changes needed and include your updated

 Default and supported services